UPDATE – FinTech Automation to provide payments technology on FedNow Service platform

 FinTech Automation announces its participation as a provider of enabling financial technology for payments processing on the FedNow Service launching in July 2023

-/EIN News/ -- DALLAS, May 03, 2023 (GLOBE NEWSWIRE) -- FinTech Automation (“FTA”) announced that it has signed an agreement to be a provider of enabling financial technology for instant payment services on the FedNowSM Service, which will launch in phases starting in July 2023.
+/EIN News/ -- DALLAS, May 03, 2023 (GLOBE NEWSWIRE) -- FinTech Automation (“FTA”) announced today that it will be a provider of enabling financial technology for instant payment services on the FedNowSM Service, which will launch in phases starting in July 2023.

 The FedNow Service is a new instant payment infrastructure developed by the Federal Reserve that will allow financial institutions of every size to provide safe and efficient instant payment services.
 Through the service, funds will settle between participating financial institutions instantly, with no buildup of interbank obligations or short-term credit risk.